mattgreen/fogeybot/README.md

 If the MMR is not parsable, it is ignored.
 If it is outside a reasonable range, it defaults to 1500.

+### !leavepickup

+Removes your pickup slot, freeing it up for someone else.

 ### !stoppickup

 Stops the pickup game.